nestoregon/alphabot2pi_simulation/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+Hat tip to [azazdeaz](https://github.com/azazdeaz) whose code was used in the development of this project